a3st/RetailUI/README.md

-# Dragonflight UI (Legacy Client - 3.3.5a)
+# Retail UI

-Retail UI ported to the old version of the client.
+Retail UI ported to the old version of the client (3.3.5a).

 ![Preview](media/DFUI_1.png)